- StorageCraft ShadowProtect

 This article details how to troubleshoot VSS errors.

-Backups may be failing due to Microsoft's VSS framework being in a bad state.
-This could be caused by clashes between ShadowProtect and other programs trying to use VSS at the same time.
-Only one writer can use VSS at any given time (See article on "Understanding VSS and ShadowProtect").
-Another possible cause for VSS errors is that the necessary system services may have been mistakenly disabled.
+Backups may fail if Microsoft’s VSS framework is in a bad state due to clashes between ShadowProtect and other programs trying to use VSS at the same time (See article on "Understanding VSS and ShadowProtect"), or if necessary system services have been mistakenly disabled.
+To resolve issues caused by a bad state, the system must be cleaned up before backups will function properly.

 If Microsoft's VSS framework and/or some of the VSS writers are in a bad state, you need to clean the system up before your backups will work.